-- To Understand the fundamentals of Product development and its processes. - To Understand how smart system processes and its functional elements. - To Learn the mapping for smart systems in Industry 4.0 - To Understand the processes in product design & development - To Understand how Smart Product Development helps multidisciplinary Engineering
+- To analyze the fundamentals of Product development and its processes. - To analyze how smart system processes and its functional elements. - To Learn the mapping for smart systems in Industry 4.0 - To analyze the processes in product design & development - To analyze how Smart Product Development helps multidisciplinary Engineering components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.